Otumian-empire/somerandchar/DOC.md

 ## Size and Char_set

 - `size`: the number of characters to be generated
-- `char_set`: the set of characters from which the random characters is generated from
+- `char_set`: the set of characters from which the random characters are generated from

 ## Alnum